jbuc/obsidian-curator/README.md

 ## How it works

-Create one or more **property rules**.
-Each rule defines:
+Create one or more **filter rules**.
+Each rule combines:

-- The property to inspect (for example: `tags`, `folder`, `path`, or any frontmatter key such as `frontmatter.status` or `status`).
-- The exact value that property must contain for the rule to match.
-- *(Optional)* A title pattern expressed as a JavaScript regular expression.
-- The destination folder to move matching notes into.
+- A nested filter tree (groups + conditions) that decides when the rule matches.
+- One or more actions (move, apply template, rename, etc.) that run sequentially when the rule fires.
+- Optional `stopOnMatch` behavior to short-circuit once the actions complete.

 When the active note matches the rule, Auto Note Mover will move the note to the destination folder.